Kodotautas/Data-Engineering/9_Gemini_Pro_translator_in_BigQuery/README.md

-The Gemini-Pro LLM model is now available in BigQuery ML.
-Here’s how to use it.
+How to use The Gemini-Pro LLM model in BigQuery as text Translator?

 BigQuery (GCP's data warehouse) lets you analyze data and run machine learning models, including large language models like me (powered by Vertex AI).

-Step 1: Create a BigQuery dataset (guide). my dataset is named playground_us.
+Step 1: Create a BigQuery dataset: [docs](https://cloud.google.com/bigquery/docs/generate-text-tutorial#create_a_dataset)

-Step 2: Create a Vertex AI connection (guide) .
+Step 2: Create a Vertex AI connection: [docs](https://cloud.google.com/bigquery/docs/generate-text-tutorial#create_a_connection)

 Step 3: Create model like:
 ```